It turns out it’s no trouble at all to bludgeon a man unconscious.

 In fact, as he clubbed the animal shelter worker twice round the back of the head with his gun, Pete Lancaster wondered why he hadn’t tried pistol-whipping someone before.

-There’s nothing else quite like such a bracing act of aggression: the sound of steel on bone, watching a victim collapse to the ground like a rickety clothes horse.
+There’s nothing else quite like such a bracing act of aggression: the sound of steel on bone, watching a victim collapse to the ground like a rickety shop mannequin.
 It almost felt enjoyable.
 Almost.